Skip to content

 Accredited CE.
 The OSC Suture Training Course is approved for 20.0 contact hour(s) of continuing education by the American Academy of Physician Assistants, The American Association of Nurse Practitioners, and the American Nurses Credentialing Association, including 10.0 pharmacology contact hours.

-Learn from an experienced family and emergency nurse practitioner.
-With years of experience as an emergency department provider, as well as collegiate level teaching experience, Patton is able to quickly explain, demonstrate, and prepare you to emulate simple and complex techniques, as well as fully enhance your current level of practice and understanding.
+Learn from an experienced clinician.
+With years of experience, as well as collegiate level teaching experience, Patton is able to quickly explain, demonstrate, and prepare you to emulate simple and complex techniques, as well as fully enhance your current level of practice and understanding.
 He’s also a real person and makes learning fun.

 Not a bare-bones essentials course.
 OSC will bring you to the front of your field in suture repair.
 OSC is a head-to-toe suture training course and will fully enhance your practice of wound closure.